jfen999/arduino-fire-detection-system/README.md

 Temperature, humidity, and the current fire status are displayed on the LCD.
 If the flame sensor detects a flame, the display changes from `SAFE` to `FLAME ALERT`.

-The same readings are also sent to the Serial Monitor, which was useful for testing the sensors and debugging the system.
+The sensor readings are also sent to the Serial Monitor, which was useful while testing and debugging the system.

 ## Hardware